bartmika/bartlomiejmika-hugo/content/post/2020/how-to-write-a-unit-test-for-a-remote-procedural-call-in-golang.md

 date: 2020-08-13T23:14:55-04:00
 draft: false
 categories:
-- "development"
+- "Programming"
 tags:
+- "Golang"
-- "golang"
+- "RPC"
-- "rpc"
+- "Unit Testing"
-- "unit testing"
+- "HOWTO"
 ---

 Recently I have been learning about **remote procedural calls** (RPCs) in **Golang* and realized I was unable to find an easy example on how to write a unit test for RPCs.
 In this post, I'll explain how I figured out a solution.